 The initial phase of the module will be characterised by a consideration of the concepts of Space, Place and Identity and their bearing on the notion of 'Community'.
 The relationship between dominant and alternatives histories will also be explored, with particular emphasis being given to the role of oral tradition (spoken, acted or sung) as a repository of community identity and a potential counter-narrative to mainstream perception.
 In parallel practical workshops will develop skills in utilising oral testimony as a basis for devising community performance and a range of theatrical models for such work will be explored.
+Students will also be introduced to a second performance skill such as puppetry, drumming or video.

 Thereafter students will split into small teams to work with groups from a specific community to create short performances utilising the methods studied above.
-The module leader will oversee a process within which each team will co-ordinate the development of their piece within an overall narrative for the final event.
+The module leader will oversee a process during which each team will co-ordinate the development of their piece within an overall narrative for the final event.
 This event will take place in a community venue.